 I’ve read a few books recently.
 One being how to get organised.
 It’s amazing how motivated, creative and mind-settling doing simple tasks can make you feel.
-Very much a trial and error learning curve for me over the years, but I think I’m finally swimming instead of treading water.
+Very much a trial and error learning curve for me over the years, but I think I’m finally swimming instead of treading water, especially on how to use a planner.

 Having contemplated trying a Bullet Journal this year and researching and loving the variety, flexibility, and individuality of them, I just wasn’t 100% sure that I understood the concept.
 I loved my Filofax, but I wanted a change.
 So, with being on the fence about a Bullet Journal, it was back to the faithful Personal Planner.